Robert E. Howard: Styles and themes

-Howard's distinctive literary style relies on a combination of existentialism, poetic lyricism, violence, grimness, humour, burlesque, and a degree of hardboiled realism.
+Howard's distinctive literary style relies on a combination of existentialism, poetic lyricism, violence, grimness, humor, burlesque, and a degree of hardboiled realism.
 Howard's background in Texan tall tales is the source of the rhythm, drive and authenticity of his work.
 Howard used an economy of words to sketch out scenes in his stories; his ability to do so has been attributed to his skill with, and experience of, both tall tales and poetry.
 The tone of Howard's works, especially in the Conan stories, is hardboiled and dark.
 This is contrasted with the fantastic elements contained within the stories.
 Direct experience of the oil booms in early 20th century Texas influenced Howard's view of civilization.
 The benefits of progress came with lawlessness and corruption.
 One of the most common themes in Howard's writing is based on his view of history, a repeating pattern of civilizations reaching their peak, becoming decadent, decaying and then being conquered by another people.
 Many of his works are set in the period of decay or among the ruins the dead civilization leaves behind.